A A A

 IMEP, COA’s original Integrative Memory Enhancement Program, is created.

-2015 Ponte Vedra Memory Care Center opens in Ponte Vedra Beach.
+Ponte Vedra Memory Care Center opens at 175 Landrum Lane in Ponte Vedra Beach, replacing Palm Valley Senior Program.

 Coastal Transportation begins providing shuttle transportation services.